 To determine which solution(s) is best for your business, let’s compare chatbots and live chat software and go through the top use cases for each.

 What is live chat software?

-Live chat support is designed to connect customers with human support agents who can answer their questions and assist them with any issues.
+Live chat support connects customers with human support agents who can answer their questions and assist them with any issues.
 When a customer opens the chat box on a live chat support solution, they are connected with a real person from the company's customer support department.

 Support agents then use live chat messaging to address customer inquiries and walk customers through the solution to their problem.

-- Customer satisfaction ratings for live chat are higher than any other support channel, with 73% of customers stating that live chat is the most satisfactory form of communication with a company.
+- 73% of customers state that live chat is the most satisfactory form of customer communication with a company

-- Compared to chatbots, live chat offers more of a personalized, human touch that can go a long way toward improving your customer experience.
+- The personalized touch of a real human can go a long way toward improving your customer satisfaction

 What is chatbot software and how does it differ from live chat?